Trekking to EBC 2025

 Throughout the journey, proper acclimatization is crucial for a safe and enjoyable experience.
 The trek incorporates strategic rest days and gradual ascents to help trekkers adjust to the increasing altitude.
 Staying hydrated, maintaining a steady pace, and listening to your body are essential practices for a successful trek to Everest Base Camp

-Outline Itinerary for Trekking to Everest Base Camp
+Outline Itinerary for Trekking to EBC

 Day Itinerary Elevation (M) Trek hour